hawkfish/textform/docs/transforms/filters/index.rst

 Filtering
 =========

-These transforms remove rows.
+Filtering transforms remove rows from the stream.
+They produce no outputs and do not remove their inputs.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    limit
    match